GRE® Test Fairness and Validity

 - rigorous training for all persons involved in the development or scoring of test questions to ensure that all examinees have an equal opportunity to demonstrate their skills and abilities

-- appropriate accommodations (e.g., alternate text formats, extra time) for examinees who may need them
+- appropriate accommodations (e.g., alternate text formats, extra time) for examinees with disabilities or health-related needs

 Validity research and analyses establish that the test measures what it is supposed to measure.
 The GRE Program has documented evidence of the following types of validity in GRE tests: